Josh Aerie, Youth Honors Symphony Orchestra – M.M. University of Colorado, B.M. Oberlin Conservatory.

 Sandy Hill, Voice, Shout for Joy Children’s Choir – M.M.
 University of Texas at Austin.

 Coloratura soprano Sandy Hill has taught private vocal instruction in the Goshen community since moving here with her family in 1999, and before that at the Wausau Conservatory of Music (Wis.).
-Sandy has taught voice with the Community School of the Arts since 2003 and has directed Shout for Joy Children’s Choir since 2008.
+Sandy has taught voice in the CSA since 2003 and has directed Shout for Joy Children’s Choir since 2008.

 Rebecca Hovan, Flute, CSA Flute Choir – M.M.
 North Texas University, B.M.
 Middle Tennessee State.

-Rebecca Hovan teaches flute to intermediate through advanced students through the CSA and is also a music faculty member at Goshen College and Indiana University-South Bend.
+Rebecca Hovan teaches flute to intermediate through advanced students through the CSA and is also an adjunct faculty member at Goshen College and Indiana University-South Bend.
 Rebecca has served as Chair of the National Flute Association Pedagogy Committee and is co-author of the Blocki Flute Method.
-She also actively performs as soloist and in community ensembles.
+She actively performs as soloist and in community ensembles.

 Kristin Kauffman, Rejoice Children’s Choir – B.A.
 Goshen College.

 Kristin Kauffman is a graduate of Goshen College with a Bachelor of Arts degree in Music Education.
-She served as Choral Director at Central Noble High School and Central Noble Middle School in Albion (Ind.) from 2000-2004 where she also provided private voice instruction and taught courses in Music Theory and Musical Theater.
+She served as Choral Director at Central Noble High School and Central Noble Middle School in Albion (Ind.) from 2000-2004.
 She has privately taught students from Penn-Harris-Madison and Concord Schools and currently teaches voice at Bethany Christian Schools.
 Kristin is an adjudicator with the Indiana State School Music Association, a guest song leader for area retreats and conferences, and a flute and soprano soloist.
-She is an active member of Belmont Mennonite Church in Elkhart, (Ind.), where she directs the Hosanna Children’s Choir.
 Kauffman has directed Rejoice since 2012.

 Anne Lehman, Piano – B.A.
 Goshen College.

-A Minnesota native, Luke Norell is completing his doctorate with André Watts at Indiana University, after previously obtaining his M.M. degree from IU, and his B.M. degree from Northwestern College (St. Paul).
+A Minnesota native, Luke Norell studied with André Watts at Indiana University, completing his D.M.A. and M.M. degrees in piano performance.
 An active teacher, Luke serves on the faculty of the Young Artist World Piano Festival and the University of Northwestern Piano Institute.
 He was the Accompanying Coordinator for the Indiana University piano department for two years, and held an Associate Instructor position there for five years, teaching both private lessons and group piano classes.

 Mary Rose Norell, piano – D.M.A.
 Northwestern University